tmagelinski/tmagelinski-src/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a PhD Student in Societal Computing in SCS at CMU.
-I'm a Knight Fellow in the IDeaS lab and a member of the CASOS lab.
-I am broadly interested in the dynamics of social networks.
-I'm currently working on developing methods from Network Science and ML to find coordinated activity on Twitter.
+I am a PhD Student in Societal Computing in SCS at CMU,  Knight Fellow in the IDeaS lab, and a member of the CASOS lab.
+I am broadly interested in the dynamics of social networks, drawing on methods from Network Science and Machine Learning.
+I'm currently tudying online communication networks to uncover coordinated operations.
+This summer I interned at Spotify research, where I was developing methods to leverage social information for podcast search and recommendation.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/magelinski_resume.pdf" "newtab" >}}résumé{{< /staticref >}}.